FRC2706/Vision2020-Competition/README.md

 selected.

-If an error occurs when uploading (because it won't over write automatically), login to the pi (ssh pi@frcvision.local with password raspberry).
-Then issue the command:
+If an error occurs when uploading (because it won't over write automatically), login to the pi:

+>ssh pi@frcvision.local

+with password raspberry.  frcvision.local is the default name.
+If the pi is on a Robot it is probably using an IP address like 10.27.6.20 or something like that.

+the command:

 >rm *.py   - This will remove all the .py images from the folder